-Finding your life’s calling (part 1)
+How to find your life’s calling

-Robert Greene describes the force that guides you to your life’s purpose as an inner voice; in Julia Cameron’s The Artist’s Way, it’s an intense creative energy that drives happiness; every protagonist in Ayn Rand’s Atlas Shrugged possesses it, and it enables them to advance humanity through their innovations; Cal Newport calls it deep work; for the Japanese, it converges to the concept of ikigai.
-It’s energy, creativity, a flow state, ultimate truth, a higher plane of perception, intuition.
+Robert Greene describes the force that guides you to your life’s purpose as an inner voice; in Julia Cameron’s The Artist’s Way, it’s an intense creative energy that drives happiness; every protagonist in Ayn Rand’s Atlas Shrugged possesses it; Cal Newport calls it deep work; for the Japanese, it converges to the concept of ikigai.

-Regardless of how it’s described, this force or energy has the innate potential to give our lives meaning and fulfill us.
-And pursuing it enables us to produce great things—think of the prolific writers, artists, musicians, scientists, and inventors throughout history like Albert Einstein, Leonardo da Vinci, Mozart, Benjamin Franklin, Nicolas Tesla, James Joyce, and nowadays people like J.K.
-Rowling and Michael Jordan.
-They all used this force to identify, work towards, and master their callings, ultimately progressing humanity.
+Think of the prolific writers, artists, musicians, scientists, and inventors throughout history—from Albert Einstein and Leonardo da Vinci to Mozart, Benjamin Franklin, Nicolas Tesla, and James Joyce.
+They all used this force to identify and master their callings, ultimately progressing humanity.

 Everyone has a unique calling